How to Fold Salami for Charcuterie Board Like a Pro

 Step 2: Line Up the Salami

-Step 3: Secure Them with Toothpicks
+Step 3: Secure With Toothpicks

 Step 4: Arrange the Petals